 If this sounds too good to be true, that’s because it is.
 Guides to ‘what works’ can only point us towards what works on average; for any given area of practice, there is always huge variation in terms of efficacy, ranging from the highly effective to the highly counterproductive.
-For example, in one study – a meta-analysis of 607 feedback interventions (FIs) – in 38% of cases, the FI actually decreased student performance (Kluger and DeNisi, 1996); see Figure 1.
+For example, in one study – a A quantitative study design used to systematically assess the results of multiple studies in order to draw conclusions about that body of research More of 607 feedback interventions (FIs) – in 38% of cases, the FI actually decreased student performance (Kluger and DeNisi, 1996); see Figure 1.

 It is worth restating this point, because it is really quite mindblowing: in more than 230 of the cases studied, the FI – a practice that supposedly gives ‘high impact for low cost’ – actually made things worse than if the schools had just done business as usual.
 A recent EEF study of effective feedback also reported ‘wide variation’ in practice because ‘teachers struggled to understand and use evidence on effective feedback consistently across all schools’ (Gorard et al., 2014).